AdobeDocs/campaign-classic.es-ES/help/workflow/using/data-loading--file-.md

    ![](assets/s_advuser_load_file_sample_6.png)

 1. A continuación, especifique los procesos que se van a realizar para cada tipo de población.
-En el ejemplo, vamos a **[!UICONTROL actualizar los datos]** de la base de datos.
+In our example, we are going to **[!UICONTROL Update the data]** in the database.
 Para esto, coloque una actividad **[!UICONTROL Update data]** al final de cada transición saliente desde la actividad de división.

-   La actividad **[!UICONTROL Actualizar datos]** se detalla en la sección [Actualización de datos](../../workflow/using/update-data.md).
+   The **[!UICONTROL Update data]** activity is detailed in the [Update data](../../workflow/using/update-data.md) section.